 Photo credit: East Auckland Seniors Cycling Club enjoy a visit to Firth Tower

 Also on the grounds are Matamata's 1912 Methodist church, and brought in from around the District and all in working order are a Victorian post office, schoolroom, jail, barn, stables and woolshed as well as several other vintage farm buildings.
 All the old communications equipment is in the Post Office as well as a tiny second hand bookstore.

 Matamata is a rural town nestled at the base of the scenic Kaimai Ranges.
 It offers a range of walking options, golf courses, and an extensive selection of Cafés and Accommodation, making it a great place to unwind or stay after riding the Trail.

-Half day rides offers a taste of the Rail Trail.
+Half day rides offer a taste of the Rail Trail.
 If you arrange your own trip, check entry/exit points and car parks, and organise any transport you might need.
-Most Tour operators or the local i-SITE or Information Centre can arrange to transport you and a bicycle to and from popular sections.
+Most Tour Operators or the local i-site or Information Centre can arrange to transport you and a bicycle to and from popular sections.
 If you intend to ride self-supported, it’s a good idea to leave the car at the end of your ride and book a shuttle back to the start.
 You can find shuttle support options here.